 I’ve realised something important was missing though: A post containing my tips and advice for someone who would benefit from enhancing their profile to make it work for them.
 This is all simple stuff and doesn’t involve adding any apps or doing anything new.

 You can edit your profile at any stage.
-Go the ‘Profile’ tab – top left of the Linkedin screen.
-The first drop down option allows you to edit each and every section of your profile as often as you feel the need.
+Go the ‘Me’ tab – where your image or the tiny grey box appears top right of the Linkedin screen.
+The first drop down option allows you to view your profile – which you can then edit each and every section of your profile as often as you feel the need.

 Simply click the links marked ‘Add’ or ‘edit’ and make whatever changes you choose.
 To ensure your profile has maximum professional impact I would suggest that you ensure that your profile: